openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 ### Upgrade / Downgrade Strategy

-Upgrades from versions that don't support the `PinnedImageSet` object don't require any special handling because the object is optional: there will be no such objects in the upgraded cluster.
+Upgrades from versions that don't support the `PinnedImageSet` custom resource don't require any special handling because the custom resource is optional: there will be no such custom resource in the upgraded cluster.

-Downgrades to versions that don't support the `PinnedImageSet` object don't require any changes.
+Downgrades to versions that don't support the `PinnedImageSet` custom resource don't require any changes.
 The existing pinned images will be ignored in the downgraded cluster, and will eventually be garbage collected.

 ### Version Skew Strategy